 - Ancient Egyptians believed them to represent fertility and rebirth.

 - Mayans called emerald “quetzalitzli”, for the quetzal bird’s green wings.
-Quetzacoatl is their god of rebirth, regeneration, sky, earth.
+Quetzacoatl was a god of many things, including their god of rebirth, regeneration, sky and earth.

-- In 1st century Teotihuacan emeralds symbolized Quetzacoatl, their god of vegetation and fertility, connected to the planet Venus.
+- In 1st century Teotihuacan emeralds symbolized Quetzacoatl, their god of vegetation and fertility.
+Also, connected to the planet Venus.

-Spanish conquistadors found South American and Mexican indigenous rulers wearing fantastic emeralds and other gemstones.
+Spanish conquistadors found South American and Mexican royalty wearing fantastic emeralds and other gemstones.
 Soon they “commandeered” all the gemstones, gold, and silver that they could.